josalggui/RFAutoMaTE/README.md

 0->TxRx switch
 1->VNA

-For example, if the user wants to activate all capcitors and connect to TxRx switch:
+For example, if the user wants to activate all capacitors and connect to TxRx switch:
 `0000000000000000`

 For the moment, the code does not check the number of digits.
 So make sure that